-Defendant, Affiliated Computer Services, Inc. ("ACS," together with Ciber and SAIC above, "the Ciber Defendants"), is a foreign corporation licensed to do and doing business in Louisiana with its principal office in Dallas, Texas.
+Defendant, Affiliated Computer Services, Inc. ("ACS," together with Ciber above, "the Ciber Defendants"), is a foreign corporation licensed to do and doing business in Louisiana with its principal office in Dallas, Texas.

-Defendant the City of New Orleans (the "City") is a public authority and a Louisiana political entity, authorized to sue and be sued in the District Courts of the State of Louisiana.
+Defendant the City of New Orleans (the "City," together with Mayor Nagin, Gregory Meffert, Mark St. Pierre, Mark Kurt, and Christopher Drake below, in their official capacities with the City "the City Defendants," and, without the City, in their official capacities with the City, the "City Employee Defendants") is a public authority and a Louisiana political entity, authorized to sue and be sued in the District Courts of the State of Louisiana.

-Defendant C. Ray Nagin ("Mayor Nagin") has been the Mayor of New Orleans since May of 2002 and throughout that time was responsible for the formation of and has overseen the City's Mayor's Office of Technology ("MOT"), the department in the City that oversaw the bidding process and the execution of and had the ultimate responsibility to abide by and monitor the contract with Plaintiffs as set forth more fully herein; upon information and belief was associated with the Imagine Defendants; and is a resident of New Orleans, Louisiana.
+Defendant C. Ray Nagin ("Mayor Nagin," together with the City above, Gregory Meffert, Mark Kurt, Mark St. Pierre and Christopher Drake below, in their official capacities with the City "the City Defendants," and, without the City, in their official capacities with the City, the "City Employee Defendants") has been the Mayor of New Orleans since May of 2002 and throughout that time was responsible for the formation of and has overseen the City's Mayor's Office of Technology ("MOT"), the department in the City that oversaw the bidding process and the execution of and had the ultimate responsibility to abide by and monitor the contract with Plaintiffs as set forth more fully herein; upon information and belief, in his individual capacity was also associated with the Imagine Defendants; and is a resident of New Orleans, Louisiana.

-Defendant Gregory Meffert ("Meffert") was the Chief Technology Officer ("CTO") for the City's MOT from the years 2002 to 2006, was the Deputy Mayor for that period of time, upon information and belief was also associated with the Imagine Defendants, and is a resident of New Orleans, Louisiana.
+Defendant Gregory Meffert ("Meffert," together with the City and Mayor Nagin above, Mark Kurt, Mark St. Pierre and Christopher Drake below, in their official capacities with the City, "the City Defendants," and, without the City, in their official capacities with the City, the "City Employee Defendants") was the Chief Technology Officer ("CTO") for the City's MOT from the years 2002 to 2006, was the Deputy Mayor for that period of time, upon information and belief was also, in his individual capacity, associated with the Imagine Defendants, and is a resident of New Orleans, Louisiana.

-Defendant Mark Kurt ("Kurt") assumed the position of CTO from Meffert in 2006, was an owner of the Imagine Defendants until taking over as CTO, was also a principal in NetMethods and Method Investments, and is a resident of New Orleans, Louisiana.
+Defendant Mark Kurt ("Kurt," together with the City, Mayor Nagin and Meffert above, Mark St. Pierre and Christopher Drake below, in their official capacities with the City, "the City Defendants," and, without the City, in their official capacities with the City, the "City Employee Defendants") assumed the position of CTO from Meffert in 2006, and in his individual capacity was an owner of the Imagine Defendants until taking over as CTO, was also, in his individual capacity a principal in NetMethods and Method Investments, and is a resident of New Orleans, Louisiana.

-Defendant Mark St. Pierre ("St. Pierre") worked for the City's MOT from at least 2003 through sometime in 2007, was also a principal of the Imagine Defendants, is the former President and CEO and the current Manager of NetMethods, is the Registered Agent and Manager for Method Investments and the Manager of Veracent, and is a resident of Belle Chasse, Louisiana.
+Defendant Mark St. Pierre ("St. Pierre," together with the City, Mayor Nagin, Meffert and Kurt above, and Christopher Drake below, in their official capacities with the City, "the City Defendants," and, without the City, in their official capacities with the City, the "City Employee Defendants") worked for the City's MOT from at least 2003 through sometime in 2007, was also, in his individual capacity, a principal of the Imagine Defendants, is the former President and CEO and the current Manager of NetMethods, is the Registered Agent and Manager for Method Investments and the Manager of Veracent, and is a resident of Belle Chasse, Louisiana.